 I’m not suggesting you starve your child.
 In fact, for a lot of children, snacks make sense.
 I generally recommend giving your child an eating opportunity every 2.5-4 hours.
 This won’t work for every kid, but it works for a lot of kids.

 So what’s your first job?
-Create an eating routine or schedule.
-Kids are unpredictable, so don’t expect to stick to this schedule religiously.
+Create an eating routine or meal schedule.
+Kids are unpredictable, so don’t expect to stick to this meal schedule religiously.
 That is, unless you love to follow schedules religiously.
 It’s okay to have a bit of flexibility if you would like it, though.
 Flexibility is essential in my family.

 Here’s an example eating schedule.